pug4N6/plist_carver/README.md

-# plistcarver
+# plist_carver
-Python script to carve binary plist files
+A python script to carve binary plist files.

 This is my first "significant" python project, so I'm sure there's lots of room for improvement.